brentp/fishers_exact_test/README.rst

 ===================

 Simple, fast implementation of fisher's exact test.
 Accepts 4 values corresponding to the 2*2 contingency table.
-An object with attributes for left_tail, right_tail, and two_tail p-values
+Returns an object with attributes for left_tail, right_tail, and two_tail p-values
 ::

     >>> from fisher import pvalue